What is calcium?

-There are two main forms of calcium supplements.
-They are Calcium carbonate and Calcium citrate.
-Calcium carbonate is more popular in the market because it is both inexpensive and convenient.
-However, the main difference between both forms of calcium supplements is how they are absorbed into the body.
-While calcium carbonate relies on food before it can be absorbed into the body, calcium citrate do not require food.
-For this reason, calcium citrate is the best choice for people who suffer from stomach or bowel disorders.
-Another difference is that calcium citrate may require more tablets while Calcium carbonate may require few tablets to get the required dose.
-It is also believed that calcium carbonate has a higher risk of side effects than calcium citrate.
+Calcium supplements come in two main forms, calcium carbonate and calcium citrate.
+Calcium carbonate is more popular in the market because it is cheap and convenient.
+However, the main difference between these two calcium supplements is how they are absorbed by the body.
+Calcium carbonate must be taken with food to be absorbed by the body, whereas calcium citrate does not need to be taken with food.
+Therefore, calcium citrate is the stomach andintestineThe best choice for unwell patients.
+Another difference is that calcium citrate may require more tablets to achieve the desired dose, whereas calcium carbonate requires only a few tablets.
+But calcium carbonate is considered to have a higher risk of side effects than calcium citrate.

 Calcium Dosage Requirement

 Several research suggests that the absorption of calcium is highest in doses less than 500mg.
 This implies that the highest dose a person should consume at once should be less than 500mg.
 Therefore, you should avoid eating too much calcium (above 500mg) contained in a single plate of food at a time.
 The same rule applies when you take calcium supplements.
 So, for example, if you want to take 1,000mg of calcium a day, it is best to split the dose and take 500mg at two separate times during the day.
 The daily, average calcium-intake recommended for everyone include: